Shilajit Side Effects: What to Know Before Use

 Individuals with Active Kidney Disease

 The kidneys process and excrete the minerals and compounds in shilajit.
-If you have impaired kidney function, your kidneys may not handle the increased mineral load efficiently.
-Consult your nephrologist before use if you have chronic kidney disease.
+If you have impaired kidney work.
+Your kidneys may not handle the raised mineral load efficiently.

 People Taking Blood Thinners

-Shilajit may have mild blood-thinning properties.
-If you take anticoagulant medications like warfarin, heparin, or aspirin therapy, combining them with shilajit could increase bleeding risk.
+Or aspirin therapy, combining them with shilajit could raise bleeding risk.
 Always tell your doctor about any supplements you take.

 Pregnant and Breastfeeding Women

-Shilajit has a long history of use in Ayurveda. but, modern clinical data on its safety during pregnancy and lactation remains insufficient.
 Most healthcare providers recommend avoiding shilajit during these periods as a precaution.
 Women interested in shilajit's benefits should explore our guide on shilajit benefits for women for non-pregnancy-related uses.

 Children Under 18

 Clinical studies on shilajit have involved only adults.
 Researchers have not studied its effects on developing bodies.
-Do not give it to children without paediatric medical guidance.

 The Biggest Risk: Impure or Fake Shilajit